 If you’ve seen some red flags and suspect you’re being discriminated against by a creditor or lender based on your race, sexual orientation, religion or other protected trait, there are some steps you can take.

-About the author: Mónica Camargo is a managing editor at Credit Karma with a background in print, digital and broadcast media.
-She considers herself an advocate for readers, aiming to make complicated topics clear and approachable.
-Bef… Read more.
+About the author: Mónica Camargo is a senior manager at Intuit Credit Karma specializing in credit and debt.
+She joined Credit Karma in 2017.
+With a background in print, digital and broadcast media, she considers herself an advocate fo… Read more.

 ]]>